 Release date: August 2018

-A coming-of-age story about grief and struggling to belong in an age of instant connection and isolation, ‘Dear Evan Hansen’ is a novel that highlights social anxiety and loneliness.
+The next book on our list of best books to help with loneliness is a coming-of-age story about grief and struggling to belong in an age of instant connection and isolation, ‘Dear Evan Hansen’ is a novel that highlights social anxiety and loneliness.
 Author, singer-songwriter, and actor Van Emmich along with author Steven Levenson write a story about a teenager who is socially awkward and lonely and who, with the help of his therapist, writes letters to himself.
 He is soon faced with the loss of Connor Murphy, his secret best friend which sents Evan in a spiral.

 Triggers: This book mentions the suicide of a teenager and mental health problems young adult faces.